All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 GLP-1 for CrossFit athletes compares all GLP-1 medications for functional fitness.
 Learn which option fits your training, body composition goals, competition schedule, and budget.

 GLP-1 medications for CrossFit athletes have quietly become one of the most discussed topics in functional fitness communities.
 These receptor agonists, which include semaglutide and tirzepatide, offer pharmacological appetite control that helps athletes reach the lean, powerful body composition that CrossFit rewards.
-Whether you are training for the Open, competing at local throwdowns, or simply trying to get your first muscle-up, carrying less body fat makes every movement easier and every WOD faster.
+If you're training for the Open, competing at local throwdowns, or simply trying to get your first muscle-up, carrying less body fat makes every movement easier and every WOD faster.

 The CrossFit Body Composition Equation